culaja/ProtoActorPlayground/WorkerService/Readme.md

 used as a source for domain events that need to be applied.
 The same Event Store server instance is used to save snapshot of the last known applied domain event.
-- `SourceStreamName` - Name of the stream in the Event Store where all domain events are kept.
+- `StreamPrefix` - Prefix of each stream in event store which are being collected to feed the bus.
 - `Snapshot` - Snapshot of the last known applied domain event is also kept in the Event Store. *Name* of the snapshot can be set in this configuration as well as *PeriodMs* that dictates period of storing of